wovo/hwcpp/docs/hwcpp-primer.md

 Most 'things' in HwCpp are classes, not objects, but the play roughly the same role objects do in standard OO style applications.
 Objects are initialized by their constructors.
 HwCpp classes, which are called Compile Time Objects (cto's), are initialized by calling their ::init() function.
 *All* cto's must be initialialized in this way before they are used.
 Here we initialize the two cto's we will use: the timing and the LED.
+(If they in turn use otrher cto's, it is their duty to initialized those.)

 ~~~C++
    for(;;){